VancePeterson/youtube-downloader/README.md

-🎥 YouTube Downloader GUI
+# 🎥 YouTube Downloader GUI

-A modern, dark-themed GUI application to download YouTube videos and audio using yt-dlp, with support for video previews, multiple formats (MP4, MP3, M4A), and a sleek Apple-style interface powered by customtkinter.
+A modern, dark-themed GUI application to download YouTube videos and audio using [yt-dlp](https://github.com/yt-dlp/yt-dlp), with support for video previews, multiple formats (MP4, MP3, M4A), and a sleek Apple-style interface powered by `customtkinter`.

+---

-✨ Features
+## ✨ Features

-✅ Download videos as MP4 or audio as MP3
+- ✅ Download videos as MP4 or audio as MP3/M4A

-🖼️ Live preview of video thumbnail, title, uploader, and duration
+- 🖼️ Live preview of video thumbnail, title, uploader, and duration

-📶 Real-time progress bar with status updates
+- 📶 Real-time progress bar with status updates

-🎨 Clean and modern dark-themed UI using customtkinter
+- 🎨 Clean and modern dark-themed UI using `customtkinter`

-🧠 Smart threading so the UI stays responsive during downloads
+- 🧠 Smart threading so the UI stays responsive during downloads

-⚙️ Uses ffmpeg for merging and audio extraction
+- ⚙️ Uses `ffmpeg` for merging and audio extraction

-📸 UI Preview
+## 📸 UI Preview

 ![image](https://github.com/user-attachments/assets/cb17a067-449f-4999-ade2-8a7c16e55aab)